Thouless Pumps and Bulk-Boundary Correspondence in Higher-Order Symmetry-Protected Topological Phases: Generalization of Resta's argument

 \subsection{Resta's construction}

 To follow the idea of Resta~\cite{Resta1998} we assume that the initial lattice Hamiltonian, i.e with no flux $\h^{CPBC}_{\va,i;V}(0)\equiv \h^{CPBC}_{\va} $, has a unique ground state $\h^{CPBC}_{\va}\ket{\Psi^0_{\va}}=E^{0}_{\va}\ket{\Psi^0_{\va}}$.
-Hence, if $\theta=2\pi$ (or equivalently $\Phi=2\pi$)\footnote{Note, compared to Ref.~\cite{Resta1998} we put the factor $1/L$ in the definition of the gauge transformation $\hat{V}_i(\theta)$.} then we find that In the following we drop the subscript \glq$\hat{V}$\grq{} used in the definition of the Hamiltonian defined in Eq.~\eqref{sup_eq:hcpbc_theta2}.
+Hence, if $\theta=2\pi$ (or equivalently $\Phi=2\pi$)\footnote{Note, compared to Ref.~\cite{Resta1998} we put the factor $1/L$ in the definition of the gauge transformation $\hat{V}_i(\theta)$.} then we find that In the following, we drop the subscript \glq$\hat{V}$\grq{} used in the definition of the Hamiltonian defined in Eq.~\eqref{sup_eq:hcpbc_theta2}.
 Whenever necessary, we explicitly state if we use Hamiltonian~\eqref{sup_eq:hcpbc_theta}.
 Using non-degenerate perturbation theory we find where the sum runs over all excited states.
 Moreover, we used that $\h^{CPBC}_{\va,i}(2\pi)=\h^{CPBC}_{\va,i}+\partial_{\tth}\h^{CPBC}_{\va,i}(\tth)|_{\tth=0}\frac{2\pi}{L}$, where we introduced the notation $\tth=\theta/L$\footnote{Since we put the factor $1/L$ in the defintion of the gauge transformation, taking the derivative w.r.t $\theta$ means we have to make use of the chain rule.}.
-The phase $\gamma_i(\va)$ corresponds to the higher-order Zak (Berry) Phase defined in the previous section~(see Sec.~\ref{sec:quantization}), which we explicitly show in Sec.~\ref{sec:berryphase}.
+In Sec.~\ref{sec:berryphase} we show that the phase introduced in Eq.~\eqref{sup_eq:pertT} is related to the higher-order Zak (Berry) phase.
+More precisely, both phases coincide up to a shift which,in the presence of the $\mathbb{Z}_2$ symmetry introduced in Sec.~\ref{sec:quantization}, is constant.
 Due to CPBC, the expectation value of $\langle{\hat{X}_i\rangle}_{\va}=\braket{\Psi^0_{\va}|\hat{X}_i|\Psi^0_{\va}}$ is not well-defined.
 However, similar to the one dimensional case~\cite{Resta1998}, we can define the expectation value of a many-body operator as:

 which is well-defined modulo $L$.
 Using Eqs.~\eqref{sup_eq:pertT}~and~\eqref{sup_eq:expQ} we obtain